Treating Astigmatism with Eyewear, Contacts, and Surgery

 Mixed astigmatism

-Because the curvature of your cornea and lens differs from others who share the condition, the symptoms of astigmatism can differ from one sufferer to the next.
+Because the curvature of your cornea and lens differs from that of others who share the condition, the symptoms of astigmatism can vary from one sufferer to the next.
 Generally, the symptoms of astigmatism include:

 - Starbursts at night